 As I said, small, niggling little bugs that are more of an annoyance than anything major.

-Zyro’s support system still need major improvement – primarily on the 2 aspects that I’ll discuss below.
+Zyro’s support system still needs major improvement – primarily on the two aspects that I’ll discuss below.

 Contacting Zyro support was a bit unusual since they didn’t really have a live chat per se.
 It was more of a chatbot which would forward support requests or questions to their technical team.
 The response took a while to get back via email (in my case, around 12 hours).